Reasons to Invest in Blue Chip Stocks

-A solid trend which shows that the company pays dividends to its shareholders on a timely and consistent basis is a great moral booster for a stock owner simply because it acts as a cherry on the cake.
-It is income over and above your capital appreciation so for example a 20% dividend would mean an extra 20% income over and above your investment appreciation in a particular blue chip company.
+A solid trend which shows that the company pays dividends to its shareholders in a timely and consistent basis is a great morale booster for a stock owner simply because it acts as a cherry on the cake.
+It is income over and above your capital appreciation so, for example, a 20% dividend would mean an extra 20% income over and above your investment appreciation in a particular blue-chip company.

 3. Strong Financials

-You might be someone who likes to take risk; however since blue chip stocks are less risky they provide a great feature to help you reduce the entire risk profile so that even if you invest in more risky stocks which have a greater chance to fail blue chips can help you cover up some of your losses.
+You might be someone who likes to take the risk; however, since blue-chip stocks are less risky they provide a great feature to help you reduce the entire risk profile so that even if you invest in more risky stocks which have a greater chance to fail blue chips can help you cover up some of your losses.
 These businesses usually have diversified business lines, demographics and multiple revenue channels which in turn help them reduce risk from operational failures.

 5. Competitive Brand Advantage

-Most of the blue chip companies have a strong hold and their presence can be felt in daily lives of common people, for example if you buy a can of sprite then you are adding up to the revenues of coca cola, if you buy a head & shoulders shampoo you are adding up to the revenues of P&G. There are many such examples where it can be seen that blue chips get competitive advantage due to their cost efficiency, franchise value, goodwill or distribution control.
+Most of the blue-chip companies have a stronghold and their presence can be felt in daily lives of common people, for example, if you buy a can of sprite then you are adding up to the revenues of coca-cola if you buy ahead & shoulders shampoo you are adding up to the revenues of P&G. There are many such examples where it can be seen that blue chips get a competitive advantage due to their cost efficiency, franchise value, goodwill or distribution control.